 My Experience & Bottom Line

-This software tool required me to sign in to use the free version, which I did not love.
-However, there was no advertising on the site which made the experience much nicer!
+Even though this is free software, I like that there is no advertising on the site which made the experience much nicer!

-Overall, I think this would be a great passive sentence checker if you pay for the premium version.
-It’s also a good choice if you write in a language other than English, as it works in more than 30 languages and dialects.
+Overall, I think this might be an ok passive sentence checker if you pay for the premium version.
+It’s a good choice if you write in a language other than English, as it works in more than 30 languages and dialects.
 Its main languages are English, Spanish, German, French, Dutch, and Portuguese.

 GrammarCheck is an easy-to-use, free passive voice checker.
 One nice feature is that it does not ask for personal information before using it.